 If a terminal is either qualifier Default or Model_name then the terminal is considered a “Pre-Layout” terminal.

-If a “Pre-Layout” terminal is connected to a differential model, then the terminal shall use the following Terminal LocationsAll terminals that have the same Connection(n) (where n is a positive integer) are electrically connected.
+If a “Pre-Layout” terminal is connected to a differential model, then the terminal shall use the following Terminal Locations

+Pin_A_signal_pos

+Pad_A_signal_pos

+A_signal_pos

+Pin_A_signal_neg

+Pad_A_signal_neg

+Pad_A_ neg _pos

+All terminals that have the same Connection(n) (where n is a positive integer) are electrically connected.
 A single ended connection will have two terminals with Connection(n).
 A differential connection will have four terminals with Connection(n).` Connection(n) qualifiers are required if there are two or more Pre-Layout connections.
 Is a differential one connection or two connections (clarify).

 Special differential rules for Pullup Reference, Power Reference, Power Clamp Reference, Ground Clamp Reference and External Reference.